phanxipang/peak/README.md

 ## Security

-If you discover any security related issues, please email jenky.w0w@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please email contact@lynh.me instead of using the issue tracker.

 ## Credits